darklaunch/darklaunch.com/blog/2009/03/01/don-t-confuse-a-clear-view-with-a-short-distance.md

-<blockquote>"Don't confuse a clear view with a short distance."</blockquote>
+> "Don't confuse a clear view with a short distance."